The Causal Information Bottleneck and Optimal Causal Variable Abstractions: The Causal Information Bottleneck

 We can find the solution(s) to \Cref{eq:our_min_problem} within the minimizers of a Lagrangian.
 Specifically, we can minimize (for some chosen $X$, $Y$ and $R_{T}$) the \emph{causal information bottleneck Lagrangian} $\LCIB$ defined as follows: \begin{definition}[Causal Information Bottleneck] The \emph{causal information bottleneck (CIB) Lagrangian} with trade-off parameter $\beta \ge 0$ is the function $\LCIB\colon \R^{\abs{R_{T}}} \times \R^{\abs{R_{X}}} \to \R$ given by

 \end{definition} The trade-off parameter $\beta$ is the Lagrange multiplier for the interventional sufficiency constraint, and is taken to be fixed.
 Notice that the constraint $q_{T\mid X} \in \Delta$ still needs to be enforced explicitly.
 As for the IB Lagrangian, fixing $\beta$ restricts the values $D$ that $I_{c}(Y \mid \dop(T))$ can take when minimizing $\LCIB$ \citep{kolchinsky2018caveats}.
-In general, we expect larger $\beta$ to favor interventional sufficiency over compression, resulting in smaller values of $D$ and larger values of $I(X;T)$.
+In general, larger $\beta$ favors interventional sufficiency over compression, resulting in larger values of $D$ and $I(X;T)$.
 We assume $\beta$ to be a non-negative real number in view of its interpretation as a trade-off parameter.

 As discussed in \Cref{sec:learning_algo}, developing a method to minimize \Cref{eq:cib_lag} analogous to that of \citet{tishby2000information} is challenging, if not infeasible.
-Instead, we employ constrained optimization iterative local search algorithms based on gradient descent to find the minima of $\LCIB$ while adhering to the probability simplices constraint $q_{T\mid X} \in \Delta$.
+Instead, in our experiments we employ constrained optimization iterative local search algorithms based on gradient descent to find the minima of $\LCIB$ while adhering to the probability simplices constraint $q_{T\mid X} \in \Delta$.